-Didemnum perlucidum - the white sea squirt attached to the rock in the middle of the picture
+Didemnum perlucidum is the white sea squirt attached to the rock.

-We are now managing this pest species only in high value asset areas, ie State marine parks, A-class reserves, lands and waters adjacent to A-class reserves and pearling and aquaculture facilities.
+We are now managing this pest species only in high value asset areas, such as State marine parks, A-class reserves, lands and waters adjacent to A-class reserves, and pearling and aquaculture facilities.